 Diet and HIE

 A child’s dietary needs can vary significantly, which means that making one-size-fits-all recommendations is rarely useful.
-Consultation with a nutritionist or similar health professional can provide parents with a guideline regarding the best way to provide their child with proper nutrition.
+Consult with an accredited nutritionist or dietitian; they can provide you with guidelines regarding the best ways to provide your child with proper nutrition.
 To see more on dietary concerns, please see our page on diet, nutrition and feeding.
 One of the key components of dietary balance is ensuring that children get the proper amount of nutrients, vitamins and minerals to ensure healthy development.
 Generally, a healthy diet will have lean proteins, fresh fruits and vegetables, whole grains, milk and limited quantities of lipids (fats), though relative quantities may vary depending on a child’s unique situation.
 In certain cases, children may be placed on diets with specific guidelines regarding the relative quantities of different types of macronutrients, such as the ketogenic diet for intractable seizures/epilepsy.

 Learn more about diet and cerebral palsy (commonly associated with HIE):